-When the Cedar Fair folks (the coaster-crazy crew that runs Ohio's Cedar Point) bought Knott's Berry Farm in the late 1990s, one of the first things they did was what they know best: They built a kick-ass coaster.
-GhostRider combines the traditional charm of a woodie with the sensibility of a modern-day thrill machine, and it offers a wonderfully smooth, airtime-filled, exhilarating ride.
+When the Cedar Fair folks (the coaster-crazy crew that runs Ohio's Cedar Point) bought Knott's Berry Farm from the Knott family in the late 1990s, one of the first things they did was what they know best: They built a kick-ass coaster.
+GhostRider combines the traditional charm of a woodie with the sensibility of a modern-day thrill machine, and it offers an airtime-filled, out-of-control (in a good, wooden coaster way), and exhilarating ride.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 6.5

 Typical wood coaster thrills, lots of out-of-your-seat airtime.

 - Top speed: 56 mph

 - Height restriction: 48 inches